hero02/hero02.github.io/_posts/2015-3-17-Make the right decision on education.md

 ---
 layout:post
-title: Community college sucks
+title: Make the right decision on education
 ---

 ![alt text](http://studymagazine.com/wp-content/uploads/2010/11/College-vs-University.jpg)

-##My thoughts on choosing were to study
+##What you should consider

 I've had the opportunity to attend 3 educational institutions after graduating highschool.
 I have no idea what I wanted to study so I didnt know what to look for as a college so didn't really think about what colleges or university to attend.
 But ow that I have gone threw this years of learning I can see how important it is to know what you want to learn and where to learn it.